Timo Liekoski

 Timo Liekoski (born June 30, 1942) is a Finnish soccer coach who managed teams in the North American Soccer League, Major Indoor Soccer League, American Indoor Soccer Association and Major League Soccer.
 He currently holds a variety of coaching positions with the Football Association of Finland.
+Liekoski is the only individual to have served as a head coach in all four major professional soccer leagues in the United States.

 Player

 A native of Finland, Liekoski was drafted into the Finnish army when he was eighteen.
 After completing his service two years later, he moved to the United States.
 In 1964, Liekoski was working as a dishwasher when Al Miller noticed him watching Miller and his teammates practicing.
 At the time Miller played for the amateur Kingston Kickers and coached at the State University of New York at New Paltz.
 Miller invited Liekoski, a goalkeeper, to join the Kingston Kickers.
 After Liekoski proved his worth, Miller then recruited him into the New Paltz State soccer team.
 Miller moved to Hartwick College after Liekoski's freshman season, and took Liekoski with him.
 Liekoski sat out a season, per NCAA rules, then played his sophomore and junior seasons as the Warriors starting goalkeeper.
 After breaking his wrist during the preseason to his senior year, Liekoski moved to defender where he was a second team All American.
 He graduated in 1971 with a bachelor's degree in economics and later earned a master's degree in education from Whittier College.